Sevastromo/sevastromo.github.io/top10.md

 8. **Risk of Rain 2** - a really cool and accurate transformation of Risk of Rain into 3D.
 9. **Stellaris** - cool game, but 4X is not for me.
 10. **Noita** - what happens when you mix a fully destructible world with insanely powerful wizardy and a roguelike format... you get a fiendishly chaotic and difficult game.

+**Summary**: I 100%ed a The Binding of Isaac: Rebirth save file in 2019, if you know anything about Isaac that should explain my 2019 to you.
+If not, just understand that the variety of Isaac is immense...
+10+ characters, 9 endings I think, multiple game modes, etc so imagine all the permutations.
+Rimworld and Battle Brothers are two of my favorite games that I just grazed the surface of in 2019.
+I think both I put down after 30ish hours feeling kind of exhausted by the exerpience of learning all aspects of the games.
+So maybe not the most beginner friendly games, but just check out my top 10 all-time to see if they're worth coming back to.

 ---
 \